5 min read

 What if I realize I hired the wrong agency?

 Most contracts have 30-60 day out clauses for exactly this reason.
 If you're confident the fit is wrong, act fast.
 But make sure you're evaluating the right things.
-Slow progress in month one isn't necessarily a red flag; poor communication or strategic thinking that doesn't match your needs is.
+Slow progress in month one isn't necessarily a red flag.
+Poor communication or strategic thinking that doesn't match your needs is.

 How involved should my agency be in internal meetings and planning?

 Your agency should attend any meeting where marketing decisions are being made or where they need context to do their work well.
 They shouldn't attend meetings just to "stay informed."
-Be strategic about their time.
+Be selective about their time.

 What's the best way to give feedback on creative work?